 The name Security Service Edge was coined by Gartner’s research organization in 2021, defining the security element of Secure Access Service Edge.
 Discarding the SD-WAN (the networking part of SASE), SSE contains the remaining core elements of Firewall-as-a-Service (FWaaS), Cloud Access Security Broker (CASB), Secure Web Gateway (SWG), and Zero Trust Network Access (ZTNA).

 The SSE framework applies to a business setting where a Software-Defined Wide Area Network (SD-WAN) is not required, meaning a company doesn’t have a complex branch network.

 According to Gartner research publications, the Magic Quadrant for Security Service Edge defines agents like Cloud Access Security Broker or Secure Web Gateway to secure cloud-based users and data without compromising network performance.

 Detached from the network stack and providing remote data access despite user location or connection, SSE creates a separate cloud-based security capability segment for hybrid environments in the modern cybersecurity landscape.

-SSE is responsible for secure web, cloud services, and application access.
+Security Service Edge is responsible for secure web, cloud services, and application access.
 The framework implementation correlates with the environments it functions in.
 Therefore, the topic is broader than strictly focusing on SSE only — the Zero Trust security model and cloud computing with SaaS (Software-as-a-Service) play important parts in seeing the complete picture of SSE’s role in the cybersecurity industry.

 Another relevant feature of the SSE framework is remote and hybrid work environments.
-Cloud-based services and applications are largely used to enable distributed workforces to access company resources.
+Cloud-based services and private applications are largely used to enable distributed workforces to access company resources.
 However, remote connections and cloud presence extends not only the perimeter to the internet but also increased attack surface area.